guel-codes/Driver_History_App/README.md

     - test_generate_report()
         - Generate a report containing each driver with total miles driven and average speed.
 Sort the output by most miles driven to least.
 Round miles and miles per hour to the nearest integer.

-- Ways to store data:
-    - list or dictionary

 - Updating the data
     - if driver takes more than one trip, add each new trip to specific driver's total_mileage and total time_traveled in order to calculate_average_speed() for final report generation.